rzamarefat/Face_Retrieval/README.md

 - **Usage**

 - **References**
---This project is heavily dependant on the following academic work:
+-- This project is heavily dependant on the following academic work:
 MagFace: https://github.com/IrvingMeng/MagFace